Location Details

 Upcoming Events

 Do you live or work in downtown Hamilton?
-Do you like to read eBooks or listen to audiobooks on Hoopla?
+Do you like to read eBooks or listen to audiobooks?
 If so, then this is the book club for you!
 Bring your lunch and join us for a laid back, casual discussion.

 Technology at Your Fingertips